Classification of simple commutative algebras in the Delannoy category: The Delannoy category

 A \defn{pro-oligomorphic group} is a topological group $G$ that is (a) non-archimedean (open subgroups form a neighborhood basis of the identity); (b) Roelcke pre-compact (if $U$ and $V$ are open subgroups then $U \backslash G/V$ is finite); and (c) Hausdorff.
 An \defn{oligomorphic permutation group} is a permutation group $(G, \Omega)$ such that $G$ has finitely many orbits on $\Omega^n$ for all $n$.

 These two notions are closely related.
 Suppose $(G, \Omega)$ is an oligomorphic permutation group.
 For a finite subset $A \subset \Omega$, let $G(A)$ be the subgroup of $G$ fixing each element of $A$.
 Then the $G(A)$'s form a neighborhood basis of the identity for a pro-oligomorphic topology on $G$ \cite[Proposition~2.4]{repst}.
-Conversely, if $G$ is pro-oligomorphic then for every open subgroup $U$, the action of $G$ on $G/U$ is oligomorphic (see below), and this realizes $G$ as a dense subgroup of an inverse limit of oligomorphic permutation groups.
+Conversely, if $G$ is pro-oligomorphic then for every open subgroup $U$, the action of $G$ on $G/U$ is oligomorphic (meaning there are finitely many orbits on every cartesian power; see below), and this realizes $G$ as a dense subgroup of an inverse limit of oligomorphic permutation groups.

 Let $G$ be a pro-oligomorphic group.
 We say that an action of $G$ on a set $X$ is \defn{smooth} if the stabilizer of any element of $X$ is an open subgroup of $G$, and \defn{finitary} if $G$ has finitely many orbits on $X$.
 We use the term ``$G$-set'' to mean ``set equipped with a finitary smooth action of $G$.''
 We let $\bS(G)$ be the category of (finitary smooth) $G$-sets.
 It is closed under products \cite[Proposition~2.8]{repst}, from which it easily follows that $\bS(G)$ has all finite limits and finite co-limits (and they are computed on the underlying set).
 Additionally, we see that the action of $G$ on any $G$-set is oligomorphic.